Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - *`Repetition Is The Mother Of Skill!`*
 - [Remix IDE](https://remix.ethereum.org/)
 - Remix has a lot of features that allows us to interact with smart contracts.
+- Remix is used by top auditors and developers in the web3 space.
 -